System Requirements - Logi Info

 2. More information for Linux developers about Logi Java applications is available in About Logi Apps and Java.

-3. While Internet Explorer versions 7-10 are certified for use with Logi Info v12.x, Microsoft has ended support for them and using them is not recommended.
-IE 5 and 6 are not supported.
-We recommend that you use IE 11 or Microsoft Edge for viewing applications built with Logi Info v12.x and later.
+3. While Internet Explorer versions 7-10 are certified for use with Logi Info v12.x, Microsoft has ended support for them.
+Microsoft has also ended support for IE 5 and 6.
+You should use Microsoft Edge for viewing applications built with Logi Info v12.x and later.

 4. Microsoft ended support for .NET Framework 4.5 in January 2016. .NET 4.6 is required for Logi .NET applications 12.6+.

-Data Visualization Complexity - Some data visualizations present a single metric and dimension, while others present multiple metrics and/or dimensions.
+- Complexity of Data Visualizations - Some data visualizations present a single metric and dimension, while others present multiple metrics and/or dimensions.
 More resources are required to render complex data visualizations.

-Data Volume Needed to Generate Visualizations - Logi Info data visualizations range from simple, summary charts to interactive, self-service analysis tools.
+- Volume of Data Used to Generate Data Visualizations - Logi Info data visualizations range from simple, summary charts to interactive, self-service analysis tools.
 The volume of data required to be delivered from the data tier to the application tier to generate these visualizations can range from a few dozen records to tens of thousands of records.

-Application-based Data Manipulation - Whenever possible, data manipulations, such as calcuations and aggregations, should be performed at the data server or system because they're optimized to perform these operations.
+- Logi Info-Based Data Aggregation or Manipulation - Whenever possible, data manipulations, such as calculations and aggregations, should be performed within the data server or system because they're optimized to perform these operations.
 In addition, the amount of data transferred over the network from the data system to the Logi application should be limited to the actual needs of the data visualization.
 When it is necessary to perform data manipulations in the Logi application, the type of manipulation

 and the volume of required data will have an impact on the resources available.